Redevelopment Project Update From Villa Charities

 Facility Updates for Redevelopment Project Announced at Community Consultation Meeting

 At the Community Consultation Meeting hosted by Councillor Josh Colle on May 11, 2017, Villa Charities President and CEO Anthony DiCaita announced important updates to the Columbus Centre/Villa Charities and Dante Alighieri Academy Redevelopment, including a swimming pool and the plan to provide an indoor walking and running track.
+To view the full presentation from the meeting, please click here.

 The proposed swimming pool in the new facility will be the same size as the current pool in the Athletic Centre, and will include resistance jets.
 The new pool will be available for lap swimming, aquafitness, lessons and leisure activities.